NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 #### Enablic the Inspector & Editor without Being Logged in as an Admin

-By default, the Inspector & Editor can be used only when logged in as an administrator to the Wild Apricot Admin view.
+By default, the Inspector & Editor can be used only when logged in as an administrator to the WildApricot Admin view.
 If you'd like to be able to view the Inspector & Editor without being logged in to the Admin view, add this line in the install script

 `enable_public_editor = true;`

 To save any changes you make while in this mode, you will need to provide an administrative username/password during the first save.

+#### Hiding the EZ WildApricot Web Designer Icon

+By default the EZ WildApricot Web Desginer icon appears in the bottom left corner of all pages even if you are not logged in as an admin.
+In this mode, clicking on the icon will *not* bring up the Inspector.

+To hide the EZ WildApricot Web Designer icon add this line to the install script:

+`hideWATMIcon = false;`

 #### Installing EZ Add-ons